-However, it should be noted that for all properties, where exact 'like for like' replacement of an original feature is formally agreed with planning officers e.g. of doors, windows, other features (including re-painting schemes), there may be no need for planning permission.
+However, it should be noted that where exact 'like for like' replacement of an original feature is agreed with planning officers e.g. of doors, windows, other features (including re-painting schemes), there may be no need for planning permission.